 I got home on Friday from another week long trip for my employer.
-As I was sitting in the airport, I detailed my journey of getting a voucher for another flight on Twitter in real time. @AlisonPaoli who works for Zillow, stated that someone should write something on how to score free flights.
+As I was sitting in the airport, I detailed my journey of getting a voucher for a free airline ticket on another flight on Twitter in real time. @AlisonPaoli who works for Zillow, stated that someone should write something on how to score free flights.
 Since I had hours of waiting in the airport, here it is folks!

 Let me first chronicle my journey.
 I drove from New York City down to Atlanta (long story).
 I arrived on Sunday and was scheduled to fly out on Thursday some time.
 I didn’t book my ticket back home until Tuesday at around midnight, so I cut it as close as humanly possible.
 I booked a coach seat even though my flight showed that no seats were available except for first class.
 Since they allowed me to buy a coach seat, it was obvious that Delta was overselling seats again.
 After checking out, I noticed that I had received a free upgrade to first class.
 Ka-ching!